FatemaAlsaaidi/CourseDocumentaion_DotNet/CSharp_Chapter_One_Course_Documentation_Report/Chapter 1 Course Documentaion Report.md

 It is used to view the commit history in your Git repository.

 ## Algorithm design ( Pseudo code and flowchart )
+#### What is Algorithm:
+- An algorithm is a step-by-step procedure to solve a problem or perform a task.
+It consists of finite, well-defined, and ordered instructions that take input, process it, and produce an output.
+*Pseudo code*
+- Pseudo Code
+Pseudo code is a simplified, human-readable description of a program's logic using structured statements.
+It does not follow any specific programming syntax but resembles real code to make algorithms easy to understand.
+It helps programmers plan before actual coding.

+- Key Features:

+Uses plain language mixed with programming concepts.

+Focuses on logic rather than syntax.

+Easily translatable into actual code.

+- Example:
+Start
+  Input A, B
+  Sum = A + B
+  Print Sum
+End

+*flowchart*
+A flowchart is a visual representation of an algorithm using symbols to illustrate steps in a process.
+It helps in understanding, debugging, and documenting algorithms before implementation.

+- Key Features:

+Uses standard symbols like ovals (Start/End), rectangles (Process), and diamonds (Decision).

+Provides a clear and structured workflow.

+Useful for debugging and explaining logic visually.

+- Example:
+[Start] → [Input A, B] → [Sum = A + B] → [Print Sum] → [End]

 ## Web Development Stacks